braydenanderson2014/C-Arduino-Libraries/lib/ArrayList/README.md

 * Added new SubLibrary ArrayListOperations which allows you to run mathmatics on your ArrayList.
 (Note: ArrayList *MUST* be an Integer or other number type ArrayList.
 Strings may not behave correctly);
 * Added Documentation for new SubLibrary in this Readme
 * Some functions in the ArrayListOperations are exactly the same, just with a different function name.
 Just be aware of this when utilizing the library.
+### Version 1.0.3:
+* Removed the ArrayListOperations SubLibrary.
+It has been moved to its own library called Operators
+* Added new toString() function to the ArrayList Class
+* Added new getAsString() function to return a String instead of a type T
+### Version 1.0.4:
+* Fixed the getDebug function to actually return the debug
+* Added Function Comments to all functions.
+This will help with the documentation of the library
+* Adjusted the add function to check if the ArrayList is over capacity before resizing the array.
+This will help to ensure the array can be resized.
+* Adjusted the add funciton to utilize a load factor instead of it waiting to fill to capacity.
+This will help to ensure the array can be resized.
+* Added new Sort Algorithm.
+(Quick Sort)
+* Modified the sort function so the user can select between bubble sort and quick sort.